magento/architecture/design-documents/graph-ql/coverage/customer-orders.md

 }

 type BundleInvoiceItem implements InvoiceItemInterface {
-    bundle_options: [SelectedBundleInvoiceOptionItems] @doc("A list of bundle options that are assigned to the bundle product")
+    bundle_options: [ItemSelectedBundleOption] @doc("A list of bundle options that are assigned to the bundle product") }
-}

-type SelectedBundleInvoiceOptionItems {
-    id: ID! @doc("The unique identifier of the option")
-    label: String! @doc("The label of the option")
-    items: [InvoiceItemInterface] @doc("A list of products that represent the values of the parent option") }

 @doc("Invoice total amount details")